zcfan/zcfan.github.io/README.md

 - 换用 react-three-fiber 组织 3d 场景, or find another better way to orgnize threejs code base.
 [This](https://pierfrancesco-soffritti.medium.com/how-to-organize-the-structure-of-a-three-js-project-77649f58fa3f) seems convincible.

 ## DEV NOTE:

+### 2024-04-08:

+Debug memory leaks.
+Learned a little trick when dealing with threejs memory management. log `renderer.info()` after dispose code will tell you what you forgot to release.

 ### 2024-04-07: